NNPDF/pineappl/docs/cli-tutorial.md

 ## Installation

 To take the tutorial, you'll need PineAPPL's CLI; follow the installation section in the [README](../README.md).
-Next, we'll need a fresh directory that we can work in, for instance,
+Next, you'll need a fresh directory.
+For instance, running

     cd $(mktemp -d)

 will create a temporary directory.
-Finally, we'll need a grid,
+Finally, you'll need a grid,

     wget 'https://github.com/N3PDF/pineappl/raw/master/pineappl_cli/data/LHCB_WP_7TEV.pineappl.lz4'

-which we'll use together with the CLI.
+which will be used together with the CLI.

 ## Performing convolutions: `pineappl convolute`

-Now that we have a grid, let's perform a convolution with a PDF set:
+Now that you have a grid, perform a convolution with a PDF set:

     pineappl convolute LHCB_WP_7TEV.pineappl.lz4 CT18NNLO